alexoreiro/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

-## README FILE

-## Project 0x05.
+# Project 0x05.
 System Engineering and DevOps Bash - Processes & Signals.

+## Learning objectives:

+What is a PID

+What is a process

+How to find a process PID

+How to kill a process

+What is a signal

+What are the 2 signals that cannot be ignored

-Pre-requirements
+## Pre-requirements

 Allowed editors: vi, vim, emacs